History of Liberia: War

 By the middle of 1990, Taylor controlled much of the country, and by June laid siege to Monrovia.
 In July, Yormie Johnson split off from NPFL and formed the Independent National Patriotic Front of Liberia (INPFL), based around the Gio tribe.
 Both NPFL and INPFL continued their siege of Monrovia.

 In August 1990, the Economic Community of West African States (ECOWAS), an organisation of West African states, created a military intervention force called the Economic Community of West African States Monitoring Group (ECOMOG) composed of 4,000 troops, to restore order.
 President Doe and Yormie Johnson (INPFL) agreed to this intervention, Taylor didn't.

 On September 9, President Doe paid a visit to the barely established headquarters of ECOMOG in the Free Port of Monrovia.
 While he was at the ECOMOG headquarters, he was attacked by INPFL, taken to the INPFL's Caldwell base, tortured, and killed.

-In November 1990, ECOWAS agreed with some principal Liberian players, but without Charles Taylor, on an Interim Government of National Unity (IGNU) under President Dr. Amos Sawyer.
+In November 1990, ECOWAS agreed with some principal Liberian players, but without Charles Taylor, on an Interim Government of National Unity (IGNU) under President Amos Sawyer.
 Sawyer established his authority over most of Monrovia, with the help of a paramilitary police force, the 'Black Berets', under Brownie Samukai, while the rest of the country was in the hands of the various warring factions.

 In June 1991, former Liberian army fighters formed a rebel group, the United Liberation Movement of Liberia for Democracy (ULIMO).
 They entered western Liberia in September 1991 and gained territories from the NPFL.